marano/blog/_posts/2014-06-13-first-steps-on-building-a-spa-with-angularjs.markdown

 of a web application.
 It handles all of the DOM and AJAX glue code you once wrote by hand and puts it in a well-defined structure"_.

-The frameworks is made out of many different "things" but here's a list of concepts that you need to be familiar with to better understand this post:
+The framework is made out of many different "things" but here's a list of concepts that you need to be familiar with to better understand this post:

 | Concept | Description |